smaremanda/add-in-docs/essentials/privacy-and-security/resource-limits-and-performance-optimization.md

       -  **Regular expressions response time**â€”A default threshold of 1,000 milliseconds for Outlook to evaluate all regular expressions in the manifest of an Outlook add-in.
 Exceeding the threshold causes Outlook to retry evaluation at a later time.

     Using a group policy or application-specific setting in the Windows registry, administrators can adjust this default threshold value of 1,000 milliseconds in the  **OutlookActivationAlertThreshold** setting.
-For more information, see[Overriding resource usage settings for performance of Office Add-ins](http://msdn.microsoft.com/library/da14ec8c-5075-4035-a951-fc3c2b15c04b%28Office.15%29.aspx).
+For more information, see [Overriding resource usage settings for performance of Office Add-ins](http://msdn.microsoft.com/library/da14ec8c-5075-4035-a951-fc3c2b15c04b%28Office.15%29.aspx).

   -  **Regular expressions re-evaluation**â€”A default limit of three times for Outlook to reevaluate all the regular expressions in a manifest.
 If evaluation fails all three times by exceeding the applicable threshold (which is either the default of 1,000 milliseconds or a value specified by  **OutlookActivationAlertThreshold**, if that setting exists in the Windows registry), Outlook disables the Outlook add-in.
 The Exchange Admin Center displays the disabled status, and the add-in is disabled for use in the Outlook rich clients, Outlook Web App and OWA for Devices.

     Using a group policy or application-specific setting in the Windows registry, administrators can adjust this number of times to retry evaluation in the  **OutlookActivationManagerRetryLimit** setting.
-For more information, see[Overriding resource usage settings for performance of Office Add-ins](http://msdn.microsoft.com/library/da14ec8c-5075-4035-a951-fc3c2b15c04b%28Office.15%29.aspx).
+For more information, see [Overriding resource usage settings for performance of Office Add-ins](http://msdn.microsoft.com/library/da14ec8c-5075-4035-a951-fc3c2b15c04b%28Office.15%29.aspx).

      **Task pane and content add-ins**